-Section NE-4B is home to many of the Northeast Region's strongest and most well represented lodges.
+Section NE-4B is home to many of the Northeast Region's Strongest and most well represented lodges.
 With the dedication and spirit of its members, the lodges of NE-4B will continue serving scouting in Southwestern Pennsylvania, West Virginia, and Maryland for years to come.
+NE-4B has been instrumental in providing the National Committee with suggestions on how to implement and improve the new role of the Section.
+Our youth officers have been involved nationally in the training at NLS and SOS, as well as being selected for various National and Regional officer positions.